Post 1: The Basic Choice for White Evangelical Americans | Sangwon Yang and Mako Nagasawa

 Eric said, “In Boston, we have a legacy.
 Christians say we are “a city on a hill.”
 It goes all the way back to the Puritans and John Winthrop and the founding of this country.
 If revival breaks out again, from secular Boston, and secular New England, just imagine…” John Winthrop was a Puritan icon, sometimes celebrated as the visionary of Protestant America, starting from New England.

 Bill winced.
 “Eric, I mean this in all seriousness,” said Bill.
 “The real hero in American history is not John Winthrop or the Boston Puritans.
 They reflect the problem with evangelicals today.
-The hero is Roger Williams, and what he did in Providence, Rhode Island.”
+A better role model is Roger Williams, and what he did in Providence, Rhode Island.”

 “So settling down in Rhode Island had an effect on you after all?”
 Eric said, with a raised eyebrow.